-- 1. Multibiomarker disease activity (MBDA) tests: Approach that uses serum biomarkers to measure rheumatoid arthritis disease activity. - 2.
-Unexplained fever: A fever of unknown origin (FUO).
-A temperature higher than 38.3 C (100.9 F) that lasts for more than three weeks with no obvious source despite appropriate investigation.
+- 2. Multibiomarker disease activity (MBDA) tests for rheumatoid arthritis are an approach that uses serum biomarkers to measure rheumatoid arthritis disease activity. - 3.
+Unexplained fever (or fever of unknown origin [FUO]) is defined as a temperature higher than 38.3 C (100.9 F) that lasts for more than three weeks with no obvious source despite appropriate investigation.
 The four categories of potential etiology of FUO are classic, nosocomial, immune deficient, and human immunodeficiency virus-related.
 The four subgroups of the differential diagnosis of FUO are infections, malignancies, autoimmune conditions, and miscellaneous.